Tutor: Marcus Handte

 This lecture describes the fundamental concepts of sensor networks and how they differ from traditional networked systems that do not take energy and resource constraints into account.
 During the experiments, the students will deal with real-world deployments of sensor networks and use real sensor nodes to understand better the effects of real-world phenomena in aspects like link quality, localization, etc.

-More information can be found on our Moodle page (the password is available from Robert Sauter): Link
+More information can be found on our Moodle page (the password will be available from Falk Brockmann after the first lecture).

 Tutor: Dr. Chia-Yen Shih